cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 - Generates the kubeconfig files for the participants in the subdir for the training
 - Packages all files for this training into a tar.

 **Please note:** The script creates not only the namespaces.
 It also deploys a ResourceQuota & LimitRange to each namespace.
 With this, abuse of the training cluster should become harder.
 The ResourceQuota limits the number of pods accepted by each namespace to 15.
-Any particpant trying to scale a deployment to a hundred pods or more will not harm other participants.
+Any participant trying to scale a deployment to a hundred pods or more will not harm other participants.
 The LimitRange assigns default values for memory and CPU requested by a pod.
 It also give a default limit.
 If a pod does not specify any of these it will inherit the defaults.
 In other terms, by specifying a cpu/memory request & limit, the defaults can be overwritten.

 ### Copy the configs to the share